Book a call with admissions

 Is your TMS provider recognized as an expert?
 How experienced is their treatment team Here’s a basic outline of what you should look for in a TMS provider:

-• A physician or psychiatrist with a doctorate or medical degree
+• A physician specializing in psychiatry with a medical degree

 • Length of experience and recognition as a TMS provider